MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 ## September

+### 2025-09-21
+This afternoon I went for a 3-hour walk (from 3:30 PM to 6:30 PM)!
+It was scary to walk alone in Làng Đại Học at night.
+My legs burnt out, and sometimes I thought I couldn’t continue anymore.
+When I finally got home, my legs were trembling and sore.

+I bought 2 pairs of long pants for the upcoming Vipassana course!
+I chose parachute pants because they’re light, thin, and waterproof.
+Most importantly, I wanted them to be reusable later for trekking and tours.
+I picked the ones with strings at the ankles so insects wouldn’t crawl inside.
+I told the shop owner that I didn’t like 2-layer parachutes because they’re uncomfortable, so she asked her husband to go to the storage house and bring back a big bag full of parachute pants!
+She helped me pick some 1-layer pants, which turned out to be not only much more comfortable but also very fashionable and pretty.
+I really loved them.
+I don’t care if the 2-layer type is considered better or more suitable for sports activities.
+Comfort should always come first!

+The parachute pants cost 120k each.
+Not bad, since they were so pretty.
+I also bought a new parachute jacket for 150k—the slimmest one in the row.
+The shop owner offered me a pair of socks as a gift, but I didn’t take them because I already had so many.
+And I was 99% sure they wouldn’t be as comfortable as my on-and-off socks.
+So instead, I suggested a discount (instead of a physical gift), and she agreed on 20k off.
+I also told her I would recommend her shop to my friend Tú Nhi if she wanted to buy new pants for the meditation course like me.
+She smiled and said, “Remember it!”

+She really made my day.
+She was one of the nicest shop owners I’ve ever met.
+I even told her I could work part-time there if I had time (she paid people 20k an hour to work part-time).
+She liked me and said I was_ dễ thương quá_ — that’s why she gave me a discount!
+She also told me to drop by to hang out sometime.
+Such a warm, charming, and sincere way to express kindness to people.

+I also shared with her about my major, my intention to study abroad, and my internship.
+As for her — she studied Printing Engineering (Graphic Design…) at Đại học Sư phạm Kỹ thuật.
+Now she lives there with her mom, her husband, a kid, and a 5-month-old baby.
+Life was really busy for her.
+She had to close another shop near Ký túc xá khu B because she couldn't manage.

 ### 2025-09-17
 Today I started reading The Diary of Anne Frank.
 It immediately drew me in — she’s blunt, even a bit rude at times, and I really like that honesty.